 Three days after exhibiting 'Refuge' at the Supporting Syria conference at Melia White House, London in 2016, the UK government significantly increased aid to the crisis.

-'Refuge' VR was produced by Dr. John Holder in 2015, the CTO from Kinetic Art Labs.
+'Refuge' was produced in November 2015 by Dr. John Holder, the CTO from Kinetic Art Labs.